hturnbull93/react-calculator/README.md

 Wrote a test that Keypad renders a div, specifying all its props.
 Red.

-- Wrote Keypad stateful function component returning a div.
+- Wrote Keypad stateless function component returning a div.
 - This has propTypes specified in line with the props specified in the test.

 Keypad test green.